mchmarny/stackdriver-notification-handler/README.md

 # Generic Stackdriver WebHook Handler

-Simple Cloud Run service to handle all Stackdriver notifications routed through the WebHook channel and publish them to PubSub topic for additional handlers.
+This simple Cloud Run service handles all Stackdriver notifications resulting from alerting policies and publishes them to PubSub topic for additional handlers to process them downstream.

 ## What